 (a) the withdrawal of its recognition in accordance with the provisions of section 4; or

-(b) a recommendation of the Commission in terms of section 57 CTLDC where applicable.
+(b) a recommendation of the CTLDC where applicable.

-(4) A tribal authority that, immediately before 24 September 2004, had been established and was still recognised as such, is deemed to be a traditional council contemplated in section 16 of this Act and must perform the functions referred to in section 20: Provided that such a traditional council must comply with section 16(2) within one year two years from the date of commencement of this Act: Provided further that if the timeframe of one year two years is not met, the Minister may take the necessary steps to ensure that the provisions of section 16(2) are met
+(4) A tribal authority that, immediately before 24 September 2004, had been established and was still recognised as such, is deemed to be a traditional council contemplated in section 16 of this Act and must perform the functions referred to in section 20: Provided that such a traditional council must comply with section 16(2) within two years from the date of commencement of this Act: Provided further that if the timeframe of two years is not met, the Minister may

 , after consultation with the relevant Premier, apply the provisions of section 16(2) to ensure that such tribal authority or traditional council is constituted or reconstituted in accordance with the provisions of section 16(2).

-(5) (a) Any community authority that had been established in terms of applicable legislation and still existed as such immediately before 24 September 2004, continues to exist until it is disestablished in accordance with provincial legislation, which disestablishment must take place within three years from the date of commencement of this Act, except where the traditional leadership related to that community authority is still under investigation by the Commission in terms of section 56(2) CTLDC in which case the community authority concerned must be administered as if the relevant establishing legislation had not been repealed.
+(5) (a) Any community authority that had been established in terms of applicable legislation and still existed as such immediately before 24 September 2004, continues to exist until it is disestablished in accordance with provincial legislation, which disestablishment must take place within three years from the date of commencement of this Act, except where the traditional leadership related to that community authority is still under investigation by the CTLDC in which case the community authority concerned must be administered as if the relevant establishing legislation had not been repealed.

 (b) The provincial legislation contemplated in paragraph (a) must regulate the legal, practical and other consequences of the disestablishment, including—